 A. Program Description.
 HUD provides capital advances and contracts for project rental assistance in accordance with 24 CFR part 891.
 Capital advances may be used for the construction or rehabilitation of a structure, or acquisition of a structure with or without rehabilitation (including structures from the Federal Deposit Insurance Corporation (FDIC)).
-Capital advance funds bear no interest and are based on development cost limits in Section IV.E.3. below.
-Repayment of the capital advance is not required as long as the housing remains available for occupancy by very lowincome elderly persons for at least 40 years.
+Capital advance funds bear no interest and are based on development cost limits in Section IV.E.3.
+Repayment of the capital advance is not required as long as the housing remains available for occupancy by very low-income elderly persons for at least 40 years.

-Project rental assistance contract (PRAC) funds are used to cover the difference between the tenants' contributions toward rent (30 percent of adjusted income) and the HUDapproved cost to operate the project.
+PRAC funds are used to cover the difference between the tenants' contributions toward rent (30 percent of adjusted income) and the HUDapproved cost to operate the project.
 PRAC funds may also be used to provide supportive services and to hire a service coordinator in those projects serving frail elderly residents.
-The supportive services must be appropriate to the category or categories of frail elderly residents to be served (see Section G.3. above).
+The supportive services must be appropriate to the category or categories of frail elderly residents to be served.

 B. Authority.
 The Section 202 Supportive Housing for the Elderly Program is authorized by section 202 of the Housing Act of 1959 (12 U.S.C.
-1701g), as amended by section 801 of the Cranston-Gonzalez National Affordable Housing Act (Pub.
-L. 101- 625; approved November 28, 1990); the Housing and Community Development Act of 1992 (Pub.
+1701q), as amended by section 801 of the Cranston-Gonzalez National Affordable Housing Act (Pub.
+L. 101-625; approved November 28, 1990); the Housing and Community Development Act of 1992 (Pub.
 L. 102-550; approved October 28, 1992), the Rescissions Act (Pub.
 L. 104-19; enacted on July 27, 1995); the American Homeownership and Economic Opportunity Act of 2000 (Pub.
-L. 106-569; approved December 27, 2000); and the Consolidated Appropriations Act, 2004 (Pub.
-L. 108- 199, approved January 23, 2004).
+L. 106-569; approved December 27, 2000); and the Consolidated Appropriations Act, 2005 (Pub.
+L. 108- 447, approved December 8, 2004).